Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

-For the case where the weights are treated as stochastic variables, and thus hypothesis $H$, which is the case considered in the original Bayes-by-backprop paper, the training loop can then be implemented as described in Algorithm \ref{alg:bayesbackprop}.
+For the case where the weights are treated as stochastic variables, and thus the hypothesis $H$, the training loop can be implemented as described in Algorithm \ref{alg:bayesbackprop}.

 The objective function $f$ corresponds to an estimate of the ELBO from a single sample.
 This means that the gradient estimate will be noisy.
-The convergence graph will also be noisy, much more than in the case of classic backpropagation (Fig.~\ref{fig:trainingcurve}).
-To get a better estimate of the convergence, one can average the loss over multiple epochs.
+The convergence graph will also be much more noisy than in the case of classic backpropagation (Figure~\ref{fig:trainingcurve}).
+To obtain a better estimate of the convergence, one can average the loss over multiple epochs.

-Algorithm \ref{alg:bayesbackprop} is very similar to the classic training loop for point estimate deep learning.
-So much in fact that many recent contributions to optimization for deep learning are straightforward to use for Bayes-by-backprop, e.g., to use the Adam optimizer \cite{kingma2014adam} instead of stochastic gradient descent.
-Natural gradient descent has also been advocated as an optimization tool for variational inference for BNN \cite{NIPS2019_8681}, as the distributions from the exponential family lead to, if parametrized in natural space, a very simple formulation of the natural gradient \cite{8664326}.
+Since algorithm \ref{alg:bayesbackprop} is very similar to the classical training loop for point estimate deep learning, most techniques used for optimization in deep learning are straightforward to use for Bayes-by-backprop.
+For example, it is perfectly fine to use the ADAM optimizer \cite{kingma2014adam} instead of the stochastic gradient descent.

-Note also that, even if the original algorithm was presented for BNN with stochastic weights, it is straightforward to adapt it for BNN with stochastic activations.
+Note also that, if Bayes-by-backprop is presented for BNNs with stochastic weights, adapting it for BNNs with stochastic activations is straightforward.
 In that case, the activations $\vec{l}$ represent the hypothesis $H$ and the weights $\vec{\theta}$ are part of the variational parameters $\vec{\phi}$.